 7 ways to adjust your mindset about money

 1. Don’t entrust your finances to others.
-Financial management tools are informative, but it is also important to have faith in your own ideas and take control of your financial future.
+Money management tools like Quicken.com are informative, but it is also important to have faith in your own ideas and take control of your financial future.
 Investments are often not as secure as acting on your own productive ideas.
 If you come up with a sound business idea, create a business plan and act on it promptly.
 Don’t allow limiting beliefs about your abilities to create income stifle your creativity.

 2. Dare to operate from abundance instead of scarcity.
 Giving is a powerful way to attract what you need, and generosity opens the flow of abundance.
 I’m not saying you should give away your last dollar.
 But a mindset based on hoarding is a sure way to create scarcity.
 Remember, there are many ways to give outside the realm of finances.
 Could you give of your time or experience to help others?